-Cindy Sudan, Sunflower Garden Teacher and Director of Early Childhood Programs
+Cindy Sudan, Sunflower Lead Teacher and Early Childhood Chair

 Cindy was born near Austin, Texas and grew up as an Air Force dependent as the oldest of six children.
 Growing up, she lived in Spain, Missouri, Massachusetts, California and Germany where she graduated high school.
 Before joining Shepherd Valley Waldorf School in 1994, Cindy taught at the Kauai Waldorf School in Hawaii.

 During her years at Shepherd Valley Waldorf School, Cindy has served as Chair for the College of Teachers and Early Childhood Faculty.
 She has been a representative on the Board of Trustees and a member of numerous committees.
 She loves working with young children and finds enjoyment in seeing them blossom and acquire the skills for their journey into the grades.